loganthegoodsready/week2ResearchRepoDemo/reflections/reflectiveJournal.md

 ### What is Timeboxing?
 Have you heard of it before?
 Will you use it?

+"In Agile principles, timeboxing allocates a fixed and maximum unit of time to an activity, called a timebox, within which planned activity takes place.
+It is used by Agile principles-based project management approaches and for personal time management."

+Up until googling "time boxing" right now, I had not heard of it.
+I do tend to ponder on unimportant matters so this would be a good tool to use in my own own life to help prioritise tasks.
+I dont work well under pressure generally, so introducing timeboxing should be good preparation for real real world work environments.

 ### On a a 0-5 scale, how confident are you with each of the assignments?

+A 3/5

+Software development is a bit overwhelming but I know once I'm more familiar with the process of making a project I'll feel more confident.

 ### What are of you proud of up to this point in the course?

+Starting this course is the thing I'm most proud of so far.
+My last formal educational experience was in 2014 at university and that didn't pan out as I'd hoped, so signing up to this course was scary.

 ### Do you have a personal learning strategy?
 If so, what parts of your learning strategy worked?
 What problems did you face?
 If you don't have a personal strategy yet, what do you think might work?
 Invent a describe a strategy for yourself.

+Learning for me is similar to reading a book.
+I need to be by myself in a quiet place with no distractions.

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

 ### What is Python?